manueljeffin/java-8-learning/README.md

   - Interfaces can have default functions.
 Use `default` qualifier.
   - No need of anonymous classes for comparators
   - Functional Interfaces with one abstract method make lambda expression possible.
 Use `@FunctionalInterface` annotation.
-  - `::` annotation make referencing static methods, object methods, constructors possible.
+  - `::` symbol with method make referencing static methods, object methods, constructors possible.
+  - `::new` allows to reference constructors of the classes being accessed.
+  - Variables outside of the scope of lambda expressions can be accessed without `final` keyboard.
+But, they should be implicitly final.

 ## License